sritchie73/NetRep/vignettes/NetRep.md

 A typical workflow for a **NetRep** analysis will usually contain the following steps, usually as separate scripts.

-1. Calculate correlation structure and network edges in each dataset using some network inference algorithm.
+1. Calculate the correlation structure and network edges in each dataset using some network inference algorithm.
-2. Load these matrices into R and set up the input lists for NetRep's functions.
+2. Load these matrices into R and set up the input lists for **NetRep**'s functions.
-3. Run the `modulePreservation` analysis to determine which modules are preserved in your test dataset(s).
+3. Run the permutation test procedure to determine which modules are preserved in your test dataset(s).
 4. Visualise your modules of interest.
-5. Calculate the network properties in your modules of interest for downstream analysis.
+5. Calculate the network properties in your modules of interest for downstream analyses.

-We recommend familiarising yourself with the **NetRep** workflow before modifying the code for your own data since each step can take a substantial amount of time on large datasets, for which **NetRep** should not be run interactively.

 ## System requirements and installation troubleshooting

 **NetRep** and its dependencies require several third party libraries to be installed.
 If not found, installation of the package will fail.

+**NetRep** requires:

  1. A compiler with `C++11` support for the `<thread>` libary.
  2. A `fortran` compiler.
  3. `BLAS` and `LAPACK` libraries.

+The following sections provide operating system specific advice for getting **NetRep** working if installation through R fails.

 ### OSX